stith/ndi-laser-bridge/README.md

 # ndi-laser-bridge

-takes a video imput via NDI, extracts colors from it, and uses them to color a laser sweep.
+takes a video input via NDI, extracts colors from it, and uses them to color a laser sweep.